|

 “post” is the target of determining, as Australia’s

-majority-preferential system used in single-member
+majority-preferential system used in

-electoral districts has reliably done, since 1918,
+single-member electoral districts has reliably done,

 which of the two remaining candidates polling